fr33n0w/thechatroom/README.md

 Also make sure your user has read and write permission for the json and db files!

 ### 🚀 4.
 Launch NomadNet
+Install and configure Nomadnet (or other nomadnet hosting page servers), after configuration:
 ```bash
 nomadnet
 ```